 Bright by name, bright by nature.
 The picturesque Victorian township of Bright is an autumnal paradise set afire with colours of the changing season every April, offering mild sunny days and cosy evenings just perfect for a smoky wood fire, glass of red, and abundant cheese board.
-We travelled to Bright one week before the gala weekend, which is usually held in the final weekend of April.
-Good timing combined with a rainy weather forecast meant that the town was relatively quiet, making our weekend trip all the more tranquil.
+The rainy weather forecast meant that the town was relatively quiet, making our weekend trip all the more tranquil.

 We packed up the car with a boot full of good food and set off from Melbourne on a Friday afternoon, which took around four hours with a dinner stop.
 We left far too late in the day for such a long drive and found ourselves driving mostly in the dark missing the spectacular landscapes along the way.
 We made sure to leave early on Sunday to enjoy the views on our way home, stopping along the way to explore the neighbouring villages of Myrtleford and Beechworth.